This Billionaire’s Secret Could

 In fact, Marks explains, there are always a range of outcomes that are much different than those investors envision, or merely “hope” will happen.
 And the riskier the investment, the wider the range of possible outcomes – good ones, and bad ones.

 In his September 2014 investor memo, Marks wrote:

 “The probability of loss is no more measurable than the probability of rain.
 It can be modeled, and it can be estimated (and by the experts pretty well), but it cannot be known.”

-No one can claim to know with 100% certainty what his investments are going to return before he buys them – but Marks can model and estimate the probabilities exceptionally well.
+Howard Marks may not know what his investments are going to return before he buys them – but he can model and estimate the probabilities exceptionally well.
 He and his team are experts at creating statistical models that identify investments which, over a large sample, will constitute a great portfolio.

 Oaktree’s primary goal is “achieving attractive returns without commensurate risk.”
 It’s secret is that it assesses risk based on actual probabilities rather than perception.

 It’s a calculated contrarian strategy that’s helped Oaktree make a number of gutsy, profitable moves – like the $10.9 billion distressed debt fund it raised in 2008, the largest to date.

 Oaktree has earned its clients an astounding 19% after fees on its distressed debt funds, and Howard Marks has made himself a billionaire twice over using this approach.